-Sustained heart rate monitoring should be conducted on an as needed basis and will be extremely critical if and individual's resting heart rate has exceeded 110 bpm as prescribed above.
+Sustained heart rate monitoring should be conducted on an as needed basis and will be extremely critical if the individual's resting heart rate has exceeded 110 bpm as prescribed above.
 Once an individual's resting heart rate has exceeded the 110 bpm resting rate, the sustained heart rate monitoring will be periodically conducted throughout the next work shift.
-The frequency of monitoring the sustained heart rate will be determined by the UXOT3, but will at a minimum meet the requirements of Table 17-4.
-Once the individual's sustained heart rate is observed over the sustained heart rate limit (i.e., 180 - the individual's age), the heart rate will be taken for two more minutes to determine if it is being sustained.
+The frequency of monitoring the sustained heart rate will be determined by the SSHO and Team Leader, but will at a minimum meet the requirements of Table 506-4.
+Once the individual's sustained heart rate is observed over the sustained heart rate limit (i.e., 180 - the individual's age), the heart rate will be taken again at one minute intervals for two more minutes to determine if it is being sustained.
 If it is being sustained, the worker will retire to the rest area, remain at rest and continue hydration until the individual's sustained heart rate drops below the prescribed limit (i.e., 180 - age).
-Once the individual returns to work, their heart rate will again be periodically checked throughout the remainder of the workday by the UXOT3.
+Once the individual returns to work, their heart rate will again be periodically checked throughout the remainder of the workday by the Team Leader.